chipmuenk/pyfda/README.md

 * Add a tracking cursor
 * Graphical modification of poles / zeros
 * Export of filter properties as PDF / HTML files
-* Show error messages and warnings in the GUI
 * Design, analysis and export of filters as second-order sections
 * Multiplier-free filter designs (CIC, GCIC, LDI, SigmaDelta-Filters, ...)
 * Export of Python filter objects